LysiaStolhofer/Trivia-Game/README.md

 - game continues for every 10 questions until user is done

-- ending page displays the score of the answers from the user -with button to play the game again, if the user wishes to
+- ending page displays the score of the answers from the user
+    - with button to play the game again, if the user wishes to